Using the Automatic Stay Option

 It is important to understand that the debtor will automatically lose protection stay, if he or she becomes serial filer.
 Many debtors opt for such methods, which is not wise.
 If the debtor files for the second time within a calendar year, he or she would get automatic stay protection only for 30 days.
 Yes, the debtor can file a motion to extend the stay or keep it in force for a long time.
 If the debtors file for a third time in a calendar year, then they will have file a motion to extend stay to get stay protection.
 There should be a valid reason behind the repeat fillings or they would not be granted to the debtors.

 Don’t try to navigate the ins and outs of 11 USC 362 or other bankruptcy laws by yourself.
-The investment in a Duluth bankruptcy attorney is well worth it to make sure you and your property are protected throughout the process and handling things correctly.
+The investment in an Atlanta bankruptcy law firm is well worth it to make sure you and your property are protected throughout the process and handling things correctly.